ading2210/libcurl.js/README.md

 });
 ```

 You may also use the, the `libcurl.onload` callback, which can be useful for running libcurl.js inside a web worker.
 ```js
 libcurl.onload = () => {
   console.log("libcurl.js ready!");
 }
 ```

 Once loaded, there will be a `window.libcurl` object which includes all the API functions.
 The `libcurl.ready` property can also be used to know if the WASM has loaded.

+There are also ES6 modules available if you are using a bundler.
+The `libcurl.mjs` and `libcurl_full.mjs` files provide this functionality, with the former being set as the entry point for the NPM package.

+Examples of running libcurl.js on the main thread and in a web worker are available at `client/index.html` and `client/worker.html` respectively.

 ### Making HTTP Requests:
 To perform HTTP requests, use `libcurl.fetch`, which takes the same arguments as the browser's regular `fetch` function.
 Like the standard Fetch API, `libcurl.fetch` will also return a `Response` object.